 Best neighbourhoods to stay in Rovinj

-Different people have different preferences when it comes to location of their Rovinj accommodation; some prefer to be amidst hustle and bustle, in town’s centre, while others prefer quiet place.
+Different people have different preferences when it comes to location of their Rovinj accommodation; some prefer to be amidst hustle and bustle, in town’s centre, while others prefer piece and quiet.
 We bring you an overview of all Rovinj neighbourhoods with pros and cons of each of them.
 Hope this helps you on your quest for best places to stay in Rovinj.

-The old town Rovinj is set on a hilly (mostly) car-free peninsula and it brings a charming array of densely-packed houses, narrow staircases, intriguing courtyards and passages, cobbled streets and town squares, bars, restaurants, and art galleries.
+Rovinj old town is set on a hilly (mostly) car-free peninsula and it brings a charming array of densely-packed houses, narrow staircases, intriguing courtyards and passages, cobbled streets and town squares, bars, restaurants, and art galleries.

 - you don’t mind some noise (from bars, restaurants, passers-by, and street cleaners),